We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Beef up your computer

-Your computer is the nerve center of your studio—your recording, processing, and mixing hub.
+Your computer is the nerve center of your home recording studio—your recording, processing, and mixing hub.
 In an ideal world, you would have a dedicated computer for music production, but it’s not critical.
-Most modern computers have the processing power to handle basic audio recording, like a podcast.
+Most modern computers have the processing power to handle basic audio recording, like a podcast (and the best laptops for music production can handle far more than that).

 The moment you add more people or instruments, audio production quickly starts gobbling up processing resources (and storage space).
 If you’re hoping to create elaborate multitrack productions with your eight-piece band, you’ll hit a wall, fast.